watchthelight/pawtech-v2/BOT-HANDBOOK.md

 ---

 ### `/resetdata`

+> 📚 **Reference Section** — Nuclear option.
+You'll likely never use this.
+Here for completeness.

 **Who can use it:** Manage Guild permission + Password

 This is the nuclear option for metrics.
 It resets all moderator statistics, leaderboards, and analytics to start fresh from the moment you run the command.
 Historical data in the action log is preserved, but all the calculated metrics start over from zero.